Luux/ARBSMapDo/README.md

                         extracted (usually '[BeatSaberPath]\Beat
                         Saber_Data\CustomLevels')
   --max_threads MAX_THREADS
-                        Maximum thread count to use for downloading.
+                        Maximim thread count to use for downloading.
-  --scoresaber_limit SCORESABER_LIMIT
+  --scoresaber_maxlimit SCORESABER_MAXLIMIT
-                        Maps per 'page' for Scoresaber API.
-There seems to be an upper limit.
-You usually don't have to change this.
+                        Maximum maps per 'page' for Scoresaber API.
+(You usually don't have to change this.)
   --save_preset SAVE_PRESET
                         Save specified settings into given file.
 You can load it next time by using --preset